alanbarnett/ptheme/README.md

 with your own additional configuration if needed (for example, my `prompt_alan.sh` file sources `plugins/utils.sh`, which includes a few functions for managing your prompt from the command line.
 See the **plugins** section for more info).
-The things in `prompt.sh` are only run once, where the things in the `PROMPT_COMMAND` variable's function (i.e. your theme script) are run every time you get a new prompt.
+The things in your `prompt.sh` are only run once, except for the function that `PROMPT_COMMAND` is set to - that runs every time you get a new prompt.
+Which also means that any scripting you do in that function (and your theme script, which is called in that function) gets ran for every new prompt, instead of once globally for your session.
+This means you can easily set up plugins that control things for all of your different themes, or just one!
+For example, maybe not every theme needs to load git information.
+But, maybe you want all of them to have a toggleable divider!
+Then for the global settings, you could define color code variables that don't need re-created every time.

 Additional themes should be placed in the /themes folder.
 The included themes place all used scripts inside the /bin folder, and locally set the PATH to